 Pork, a glorious animal from which everything is made use of.
 Pork, historical animal that, although brought by the Spaniards, became a mestizo in our cuisine.
 Pork, the delicious animal from which chicharrón is made.
 Our multicultural spirit has contributed to its glory: the Spanish conquistadors brought it from Europe.
 The indigenous people raised it,… Read More »

 Pork, always pork.
 If a flood came and we had to save an animal, it would be the pig.
 We eat everything from it: its meat, its insides, its skin… even its feet.
 It is always delicious.
-One of its peaks is when it is turned into ham from the country.
-Gastronomic historians claim that… Read More »
+One of its peaks is when it is turned into country ham.
+Gastronomic historians claim that it was… Read More »

 More than “carretilla”, bread with olives and “salsa criolla” is more typical of a tavern, of those old, beautiful and traditional bars in Lima where people ate as much as they drank.
 That is why, when we think of “pan con aceituna y criolla”, we think of emblematic places like the “Bar Carbone”, in the… Read More »